|

 on.

-Jay (Jr) LaCroix, Merrimac MA
+Jay (Jr) LaCroix, Merrimac MAUSA

 I joined DEC manufacturing in 1967,